KiltedCode/khandaria-campaign/characters/surakor-notes/gear-wishlist.md

 AC is not usually a priority as a barbarian, but slots are empty so boosts aren't bad

 [Amulet of Natural Armor +2](https://www.aonprd.com/MagicWondrousDisplay.aspx?FinalName=Amulet%20of%20Natural%20Armor2)
-need at least +2 as familiar gives +1 NA
 _4,000 gp_

 [Ring of Protection +2](https://www.aonprd.com/MagicRingsDisplay.aspx?FinalName=Ring%20of%20Protection2)